People pretty much thought we were crazy. A wedding for under $2,000? On a Saturday evening? In July? With just seven months of planning?

 The Ceremony

-We wanted a ceremony that engaged the audience—that inspired them to listen and reflect.
-We wanted them to think “Wow, that was great,” rather than, “Thank goodness that was short.”
+Matt and I wanted a ceremony that engaged our family and friends—that inspired them to listen and reflect.
+We wanted them to think “Wow, that was meaningful,” rather than, “Thank goodness that was short and the party can start.”

 That’s why Matt and I decided to write our ceremony from scratch.
 Basically, we invented our own symbolic gestures that were both more interesting because they were novel and were more representative of us and our lives.